stve/tophat/README.md

     <meta name="keywords" content="John, Paul, George, Ringo" />
     <meta name="description" content="You say goodbye, I say hello." />

-keywords and descriptions can also take a default in the layout:
+Keywords and descriptions can also take a default in the layout:

     <%= keywords :default => 'Yoko, Linda' %>
     <%= description :default => 'default description if none is passed' %>

-want to merge your default tags with those in your view? just pass `merge_default => true`
+Want to merge your default tags with those in your view? just pass `merge_default => true`

     <%= keywords :default => 'Yoko, Linda', :merge_default => true %>

-There are also convenience methods for a few common meta tags:
+There are also convenience methods for common meta tags:

     <%= noindex() %>          # outputs: <meta content="noindex" name="robots" />
     <%= noindex('googlebot')  # outputs: <meta content="noindex" name="googlebot" />